To ensure a successful transition to low carbon energy, we need to encourage citizens to adopt more sustainable energy

 - What are the most promising actions related to technologies, policies, and behavioural changes that will have the highest impact on individual and collective energy practices in the future?

 The Transition Practice Workshop was another two-day workshop held on 29-30 November 2018 at the Palazzo Falletti, Via Panisperna 207, in Rome, Italy.
 Interactive work in small groups allowed all participants to speak and share their knowledge.
 Taking into consideration the scenarios, the workshops discussed the following questions:

 - Which aspects of the energy scenarios do you consider most appealing?
 How can these aspects be improved?

 - What are the main enablers and barriers for implementing practices that can support sustainable transitions toward the scenarios?

-The Responsible Energy Practice Workshop will be held on 15 March 2019 in Brussels, Belgium.
-Participants will be invited to draft policy recommendations to promote the adoption of sustainable behaviours for each of the ENABLE.EU fields.
-The most effective complementary policy interventions (e.g. economic tools, voluntary codes of practices, design and building regulation), education and engagement activities, new business models (learning programs, ICT-enabled peer-peer sharing initiatives), and research and development strategies will be examined, and participants will debate how the identified sustainable practices might be implemented to move toward the low carbon scenarios.
+The Responsible Energy Practice Workshop was held on 15 March 2019 in Brussels, Belgium.
+Participants were invited to draft policy recommendations to promote the adoption of sustainable behaviours for each of the ENABLE.EU fields.
+The most effective complementary policy interventions (e.g. economic tools, voluntary codes of practices, design and building regulation), education and engagement activities, new business models (learning programs, ICT-enabled peer-peer sharing initiatives), and research and development strategies were examined, and participants debated how the identified sustainable practices might be implemented to move toward the low carbon scenarios.

 - Inspire a debate among European stakeholders aimed at identifying practices and possible behavioural shifts to promote the transition from a “business as usual” scenario toward a more sustainable one;